SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Bookings_Monitoring.md

 Two parameters are available on this page to set the:

-**Retention Time:** Time over which a booking is keept on the Table even after the booking as already finished.
+**Retention Time:** Time over which a booking is kept on the Table even after the booking as already finished.

 **Past Lookup Time:** Time over which the element actively looks for bookings which have not ended.

 ## Notes